The Likeaballs

-The Likeaballs is a cartoon created by Jim Quick that airs on BBC One and CBBC.
-It began production in 2006.
+The Likeaballs is a British cartoon series created by Jim Quick that airs on BBC One and CBBC.
+It began production in 2006 and premiered on CBBC on BBC One in January 2007.
 It was produced by Cosgrove Hall Films.

 Themes

 The show is about a group of ball-shaped round hounds whose home planet was destroyed.
 They take part in football matches.
 They compete against their deadly rivals The Dislikeaballs.

-Characters

 All characters names are puns on words ending in "-able", e.g. inflatable is Inflataball etc. The only exceptions being Pam & Dan, spoofs of BBC News 24 sports reporters.